A-Z Guide to Student Loans for Studying Abroad

 Legal documents required for Gift or Will properties

-The property should be registered on New owner’s name
+• The property should be registered in the new owner’s name

 (Any Legal Heir Certificate/ Succession Certificate/ Registered Family Tree is required)